 Here is an example of visualizing CD events acquired by a camera looking at a rotating disc in XYT space:

 CD ON events are shown with light-blue color, and CD OFF events are shown with dark-blue color.
-The time-axis allows to show CD events acquired during the last 1 second.
-The most recent events are shown in front and older events in the back.
+The time-axis allows to show the last CD events acquired with the most recent events shown in front and older events in the back.

 To generate a frame at a precise time T, CD events should be accumulated over a longer period of time (between the time=T-dt and time=T), because the number of CD events occurred at the precise time=T (with a microsecond precision) could be very small.
 Note that dt is usually called accumulation time.